 Young Playwrights’ Festival, written by several (see below), directed by Jeff Church.
 Produced by the Coterie Theatre (Kansas City).
-Copyright 2011.
+First produced 2011.
 (Seen May 11, 2011.)

 It has been four years since I’ve last taken in the Coterie’s annual Young Playwrights’ Festival.
 And I will readily admit that part of the reason I attended this year was the news that Pete Bakely would be playing Mrs. Claus in one of the pieces.
 This, I had to see.